jonnyrobots/roberts.work/_posts/2021-03-03-generating-revnue-from-oss.md

 In movement 2, you're still a core product/engineering team but you're beginning to exercise individual specialisms.
 Start with marketing and if all goes well, it'll be closely followed by sales.

-At this point, marketing is about raising the level of awareness within your community/free user base that a) there's a commercial product available, and b) there's absolute clarity in it's value.
+At this point, marketing is about raising the level of awareness within your community/free user base that a) there's a commercial product available, and b) there's absolute clarity in its value.

 You're an engineering team building the paid-for features, talking about them – in general terms and in sales calls, – and implementing the payment systems to charge for them.